kravchina/referral-frontend/README.md

 Each and every test is expected to be reasonably (to the extent possible for e2e-tests) isolated.
 Particular e2e-related reason for isolation is that, depending on the browser, the whole set may take up to 5-15 minutes to run.
 Without isolation, supporting and debugging of each particular test would be a total nightmare.

 Consequently, each and every test is expected to:
-1) prepare the website for itself (e.g. login with particular user, navigate to a particular page, etc.).
+1. Prepare the website for itself (e.g. login with particular user, navigate to a particular page, etc.).
 Nobody else should prepare this -- isolation!
-2) "clean up after itself" (e.g. answer an alert question, if needed, perform a sign out, etc.).
+2. "Clean up after itself" (e.g. answer an alert question, if needed, perform a sign out, etc.).
 Test should not complicate life for other tests -- isolation!

 Of course these actions are repeated for many tests (although not for all).
 This is where code reuse comes into play.
-For example, re-usable simple functions may be put to **commons**.
+For example, re-usable simple functions may be put into **commons**.

 However, if we have 100 tests, moving log in and log out functions into **commons** doesn't save us from mentioning them 100 times.
 This is similarly true for, say, 10 different tests which check something on page X.